Priyanka Chopra And Dwayne ‘The Rock’ Johnson’s Oscars Banter Moves To Twitter

 Taylor Swift’s Ex Tom Hiddleston Loves Priyanka Chopra

-The 89th edition of the Oscars welcomed many Indian actors including Indian-origin British actor Dev Patel, his mother and Indian child actor Sunny Pawar, 8.
-Many fans of Chopra were happy to find that the India-set film The Jungle Book won for Visual Effects.
+The 89th edition of the Oscars welcomed many Indian actors, including Indian-origin British actor Dev Patel, his mother, and Indian child actor Sunny Pawar, 8.
+Many fans of Chopra were happy to find that the India-set film The Jungle Book won for visual effects.
 And late Indian actor Om Puri was commemorated in the “In Memoriam” montage.

 Chopra was recently appointed UNICEF’s Goodwill Ambassador.
 Priyanka was recognized at the UNICEF’s 70th-anniversary gala at the United Nations headquarters in New York, according to People.
-The Quantico actress posed for a number of photos alongside David Beckham, who presented her with UNICEF Goodwill Ambassadorship during the night’s celebration.
+The Quantico actress posed for a number of photos alongside David Beckham, who presented her with the title of UNICEF Goodwill Ambassadorship during the night’s celebration.

 In India, Chopra was involved with the United Nations International Children’s Emergency Fund.
 The Baywatch star is said to be a longtime advocate for the rights of women.